Kytha/athena/README.md

 - IE (10+)

 # Documentation

 The documentation for Athena can be found [here](https://kytha.github.io/athena).

-# Use with React
-There is a currently WIP project to create a React wrapper for Athena.
-Check out the github page [here](https://github.com/kytha/athena-react).